warmist/scripts/docs/superdwarf.rst

 Select a dwarf in-game and run this tool to make them super fast.
 They will complete tasks instantly and never need to rest.

+Sets each action timer every tick to 1, effectively giving all actions such as work, movement, combat, etc. no cooldown.

 Usage
 -----